da-tra/disk-monitor-for-confluence/README.md

 3. Create HTML code to display the information
 4. GET the version number of the eixisting Confluence page Requests
 5. PUT the HTML table on the Confluence page
+6. Log the same data to a local SQLite database
+7. Send email to specified address, if a certain capacity of >= 1 drive has been exceeded